ExplodingKetchup/grpc-auto-test/README.md

 ### configs.xlsx
 Records all available configs.

-### DEVNOTES
-Notes regarding grpc-auto-test.

-### NOTES
-Temporary notes for me.
-You may ignore this file.

 ### tests.xlsx
 Records all conducted tests and their results, including any inconsistencies found (see 'Active issues' inside the file).

-### TODO
-Future directions for development and testing.

 ## Running the Application